turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

 Now that our contract is deployed, we have all the CFT tokens that exists on Celo Blockchain.
 Now we should also learn how to transfer these tokens from our account to others.

 There are many ways of transferring tokens from one address to another.
-We will learn about two easiest ways.
+We will discuss a couple of methods.

-**1. USING SMART CONTRACT** :
+**1. SMART CONTRACT INTERACTION** :

 a.
-Select the account which have 1000 CFT, in my case `0x0eAd666A5B65ED614990fD582693039ed49847E6` (which you can verify on Blockscout using the link given above) on Celo extension wallet.
+Select the account which has 1000 CFT, in the example case `0x0eAd666A5B65ED614990fD582693039ed49847E6` (which you can verify on Blockscout using the link given above) on Celo extension wallet.

 b.
 In the tranfer tab and we need to enter the **Alfajores Testnet Address** of account to which we want to tranfer the tokens with the amount of tokens to be transfered.
-For this tutorial, we will use  `0x39E526B01fDe70d64FABDCe5Ca92b47789AA231D` address and send 10 CFT tokens (take care of decimals that we defined in the contract).
+For this tutorial, we will use `0x39E526B01fDe70d64FABDCe5Ca92b47789AA231D` and send 10 CFT tokens (be mindful of decimals that we defined in the contract).

  <p align="center">
  <img src="../../../.gitbook/assets/transfer-tab-celo-extension.JPG" width="350" alt="accessibility text">